44th

 Monday, March 17, 2025

-Chairpersons: Azra Bihorac (Gainesville, USA) & Leo A Celi (Cambridge, USA)
+Chairpersons: Azra Bihorac (Gainesville, USA) & Leo Anthony Celi (Cambridge, USA)

 Introduction to Machine Learning